 Before applying, all applicants should:

-The Naturhistorische Museum Wien opened in 1889, and is now home to scientists who undertake research across earth sciences, life sciences, and human sciences.
-The Museum is one of the largest non-university research centres within Austria.
+The Naturhistorisches Museum Wien opened in 1889, and is now home to scientists who undertake research across earth sciences, life sciences, and humanities.
+The Museum is one of the largest non-university research centres in Austria.

-The collection comprises more than 30 million objects.
-The Museum’s earliest specimens and items were collected over 250 years ago, and was originally built to house the collection of the imperial Habsburg family.
+NHMW is the main institution for biodiversity research in Austria including departments of Zoology, Botany, Geology-Palaeontology, Mineralogy, Anthropology, Prehistory, and an Archive for the History of Science.
+The collection comprises some 30 million objects including more than 600,000 unique types.
+Its earliest specimens and items were collected over 250 years ago.
+The Museum was originally built to house the collection of the imperial Habsburg family.

-The collection on public display spans 39 showrooms comprising of 8,700 square metres The Museum is home to an extensive collection of world-famous artefacts and items, including the Venus of Willendorf, and the world’s largest and oldest public collection of meteorites on display.
+The collection on public display spans 39 showrooms extended on 8,700 square metres.
+The Museum houses an extensive collection of world-famous artefacts and items, including the Venus of Willendorf, and the world’s largest and oldest public collection of meteorites on display.
 It attracts c.
 750,000 public visitors a year.